 Fibromyalgia is a condition that causes pain in muscles and soft tissues around the body.
 It is an ongoing (chronic) condition.
 It can affect the neck, shoulders, back, chest, hips, buttocks, arms and legs.
 The pain may be worse in the morning and evening.
 Sometimes, the pain may last all day long.
 The pain may get worse with activity, cold or damp weather, anxiety, and stress.
-The condition affects about 2% to 4% of people in the U.S. It is most common in middle-aged women.
+The condition affects about 1 in 25 to 1 in 50 people in the U.S. It is most common in middle-aged women.
 But children can also have the condition.

 The cause is unknown.
 Researchers think there may be a link with sleep problems and stress.
 It may also be linked to immune, endocrine, or biochemical problems.

 Each child may feel symptoms a bit differently.
 Chronic pain is the most common symptom.
 The pain most often affects the muscles and the points where muscles attach to bones.
-These are the ligaments and tendons.
+These are the tendons.
+The pain also affects ligaments which attach bones to bones.

 - Sleep problems at night